halftermeyer/AoC-2022-cypher/README.md

 # AoC-2022-cypher

+`Cypher Query Language` is AdventOfCode-complete!

-Advent of Code in cypher with neo4j
+This repo is a 50⭑ _Advent of Code_ in cypher only with neo4j 5.
+This shouldn't be considered as a referential of best practice.
+Don't do this at home unless you're a professional.

 - [day 1](https://github.com/halftermeyer/AoC-2022-cypher/tree/main/day1)
 - [day 2](https://github.com/halftermeyer/AoC-2022-cypher/tree/main/day2)